-In my opinion, there is plenty and more for toddlers at Walt Disney World!
-That’s why we continue to spend our vacation dollars here, because I can be part of the action with my toddler.
+In my opinion, there is plenty to do at Disney World with toddlers!
+That’s why we continue to spend our vacation dollars here, because I can be part of the action with kids of all ages.
 There are rides and attractions for my entire family to enjoy – together!

 Some may say that toddlers won’t remember their vacations.
 This may be true, but I’ll sure remember that joy in my toddler’s eyes when she meets Mickey Mouse or when she shot an arrow waiting for Merida.
 It’s the extra touches that makes planning for toddlers at Disney World fun!
-Check out my 7 packing necessities for toddlers at Disney World.
+Check out my 7 must haves packing list for Disney World and toddlers.

 Although we have been many times, we experience family firsts EVERY time.
 As Disney’s Imagineers keep imagining, we’ll continue making magical memories.
 Don’t hesitate to go to Disney World with toddlers and remember to travel at their pace.
 And if you need inexpensive souvenirs, try the Character Warehouse Outlets by Disney World.